thiagoferronatto/VBAG/README.md

 Just like in Unity.
 Any similarity is pure coincidence.
 Now, you can go into `input/input.hpp` and check out the key codes currently available, but you can also create your own.
 Go nuts.

-All relevant functions are properly documented with Doxygen comments, so feel free to delve deep into the source code here; maybe you'll find something interesting.
+All relevant functions are properly documented with (AI generated) Doxygen comments, so feel free to delve deep into the source code here; maybe you'll find something interesting.

 And that's about it.
 The rest is up to your imagination.
 If you need some more inspiration, there is the code for the demo at `source/tests/animation_test.cpp` that you can take a look at.
 Not my best work, but who gives a f